 A lumbar brace

-Lumbar braces may be used as part of a treatment plan for conditions that affect the lower spine.
-These may include low back pain, arthritis, sprain, strain, or degenerative disc disease.
-Hard braces may be used to stabilize the spine after a fracture or surgery.
+Lumbar braces may be used to help treat low back pain, arthritis, sprain, strain, or degenerative disc disease.
+Hard braces help stabilize the spine after a fracture or surgery.
 The brace will not allow you to move in certain directions.
 This will help prevent more injury.

 Seek care immediately if: